-Judging by its ingredients alone, Hill’s Prescription Diet B/D dog food looks like a below-average dry product.
+Judging by its ingredients alone, Hill’s Prescription Diet B/D Canine Brain Aging Care appears to be a below-average dry product.

 And a fat-to-protein ratio of about 83%.

-When you consider the protein-boosting effect of the soybean meal, this looks like the profile of a kibble containing a limited amount of meat.
+When you consider the protein-boosting effect of the flaxseed and soybean meal, this looks like the profile of a dry product containing a limited amount of meat.

-Hill’s Prescription Diet B/D Healthy Aging and Alertness is a plant-based dry dog food using a limited amount of chicken by-product meal as its main source of animal protein.
+Hill’s Prescription Diet B/D Canine is a plant-based dry dog food using a limited amount of chicken by-product meal as its main source of animal protein.

 A Final Word

 The descriptions and analyses expressed in this and every article on this website represent the views and opinions of the author.